The syntax of a Racket program is defined by

 Different core syntactic forms parse sub-forms using different contexts.
 For example, a let form always parses the right-hand expressions of a binding in an expression context, but it starts parsing the body in an internal-definition context.

-When a require form is encountered at the top level or module level, all lexical information derived from the top level or the specific module’s level is extended with bindings from the specified modules.
+When a require form is encountered at the top level or module level, each symbol specified by the form is paired with the scope set of the specification to introduce new bindings.
 If not otherwise indicated in the require form, bindings are introduced at the phase levels specified by the exporting modules: phase level 0 for each normal provide, phase level 1 for each for-syntax provide, and so on.
 The for-meta provide form allows exports at an arbitrary phase level (as long as a binding exists within the module at the phase level).

 A for-syntax sub-form within require imports similarly, but the resulting bindings have a phase level that is one more than the exported phase levels, when exports for the label phase level are still imported at the label phase level.
 More generally, a for-meta sub-form within require imports with the specified phase level shift; if the specified shift is #f, or if for-label is used to import, then all bindings are imported into the label phase level.

-When a define, define-values, define-syntax, or define-syntaxes form is encountered at the top level or module level, all lexical information derived from the top level or the specific module’s level is extended with bindings for the specified identifiers at phase level 0 (i.e., the base environment is extended).
+When a define, define-values, define-syntax, or define-syntaxes form is encountered at the top level or module level, a binding is added phase level 0 (i.e., the base environment is extended) for each defined identifier.

 When a begin-for-syntax form is encountered at the top level or module level, bindings are introduced as for define-values and define-syntaxes, but at phase level 1 (i.e., the transformer environment is extended).
 More generally, begin-for-syntax forms can be nested, an each begin-for-syntax shifts its body definition by one phase level.

-When a let-values form is encountered, the body of the let-values form is extended (by creating new syntax objects) with bindings for the specified identifiers.
-The same bindings are added to the identifiers themselves, so that the identifiers in binding position are bound-identifier=? to uses in the fully expanded form, and so they are not bound-identifier=? to other identifiers.
-The bindings are available for use at the phase level at which the let-values form is expanded.
+When a let-values form is encountered, the body of the let-values form is extended (by creating new syntax objects) with a fresh scope.
+The scope is added to the identifiers themselves, so that the identifiers in binding position are bound-identifier=? to uses in the fully expanded form, and so they are not bound-identifier=? to other identifiers.
+The new bindings are at the phase level at which the let-values form is expanded.

 For example, in